yuhangch/ol-search/README.md

 yarn build
 ```
 ## Use
-> `OL Search` will open a new tab on installed to load index data.
 1. Enter the keyword `ol` in the browser address bar.
 2. Press `Tab` enter ol search.
 3. Enter the keywords e.g. "map".